RORIdev/git-discord-rpc/README.md

 # Notes
 Thanks for [DSharpPlus/DotNetRPC](https://github.com/DSharpPlus/DotnetRPC/) for provide .NET DiscordRpc implementation, i extracted code part from that and used in this extension.

+Thanks for [StormDevelopment/DiscordRichPresense](https://github.com/StormDevelopment/DiscordRichPresense) for serving as a base for this extension,